na-stewart/sanic-security/README.md

 ## About The Project

 Amy Rose is an authentication and authorization library made easy.
 Specifically designed for use with [Sanic](https://github.com/huge-success/sanic).
-Amy Rose comes backed with features not found in most open source authentication libraries such as
+Amy Rose comes packed with features not found in most open source security libraries such as

 * SMS verification
 * Email verification